Get gig alerts, new releases, and other news.

 Heart, I won’t let you die, especially not in front of a computer screen.

-Non-Linear Recovery
+Non-Linear Recovery by Michelle Cowan

 I used to think people with eating disorders inhabited one of three spaces: in the disease, in recovery, and recovered.
 I thought people cycled through those phases, perhaps returning to one place or another along the way.
 Many times in support, 12-step, or therapy groups, a member will say, “I’ve been there before,” or, “I’m back in that place again,” or, “I’m afraid of going back to that place.”
 According to that view, I’ve been in recovery since 2004, and I was in the disease from 1998 until then.
 According to that view, I am climbing some sort of mountain or walking down a road of recovery, where I get ever farther away from where I started, and if I find myself in a place that seems like something I’ve seen before, I’ve somehow magically been transported to an earlier pit stop in my recovery.
 I’ve fallen backward.